 Are you ready to place your order?
 If so, then pick out your free collection below.
 You are entitled to one free collection per order.
 If you place another order you pick another free collection and so on.
-Once you decide which collection you want, do one of the following:
+Once you decide which collection you want, do the following:

 Letters from Vicksburg.
 A series of 61 newspaper articles from the Memphis Daily Appeal before, during and after the Siege of Vicksburg.
 Both soldiers and correspondents contributed their stories.
 Oral history at its finest. <<Sample Article>>>